carwestsam/vuex-undo-redo/README.md

 This Project is an Side Outcome from another project, I'm not going to update this project unless get stars, which means this is helpful for others.

+# Explain

+### forward & backward

+Like DB migration.
+Each Mutation should have this two function, their are required. when you call \$store.commit, forward function will be called.
+When shm.undo(), backward will be called.
+If followed with shm.redo(), forward will be call again, with previous capsule.

+### capsule

+created for share variables between forward & backword.
+Will be {} for the first forward call

 # Example

 ### how to define it